 There are six members on the Board of Trustees divided into three classes with two members elected each year: one by the congregation and one from the newly-elected Session members.
 No more than two consecutive terms may be served by a Trustee.
-The Trustees serving in 2017 are:
+The Trustees currently serving are:

-Class of 2018: Michelle Bryan* and Ryan Dickey**
+Class of 2019: Sam Williams* and Ryan Thomas**

 Legend: *elected by congregation, **appointed from Session

 Director of Operations and Financial Controller: Dede Wishing